top of page

 Adina and Anna are excited to join with you in exploring what it means to be an HSP/SPS in this world, with discussion topics and activities to explore.
 This group is for individuals 16 years old and over.

-Sign up below for one, some or all of the sessions.
-A facilitator will be in touch with next steps.
+Please sign up with interest below, and a facilitator will be in touch with next steps.

 Sign Up!